SharathHebbar/Marketing-Analytics/RFM_analysis/README.md

 - How much did they buy (Monetary).

 Procedure:
-1. Step 1: Understanding Data
+- Step 1: Understanding Data

 Ex: We have data of 9 customers with date of purchase, frequency of purchase and sales value of each purchase

-2. Step 2: Assigning recency score
+- Step 2: Assigning recency score
-a.
-Arrange data in descending order basis, last purchase data
+1. Arrange data in descending order basis, last purchase data
-b.
+2.